 The Library does not hold any patents.

-If you need a patent that is not available online contact the British Library Patents section.
+If you need a patent that is not available online contact the British Library Business & IP Centre:

 If you need help with finding information, then please contact your Academic Liaison Librarian for advice.